reagento/adaptix/README.md

 * Config loading/dumping via codec that produces/takes dict.
 * Storing JSON in a database and representing it as a model inside the application code.
 * Creating API clients that convert a model to JSON sending to the server.
-* Persisting entities at cache storage.
+* Persisting entities in cache storage.
 * Implementing fast and primitive ORM.

 ## Advantages